Tips to Avoid Scams and Fraud

 - What day and time did they call?

 - What exactly did they say?
 What did they want you to do?

 - Did a transaction occur in person (cash) or electronically (transfer/credit card)?

 Please contact us if you get a call like this.
 To prevent yourself from falling victim to a scam, review information from the US Citizenship and Immigration Services on common immigrant scams.
-For safety tips in and around New York, stay up to date from NYU Public Safety.
+For safety tips in and around New York, stay up to date from NYU Campus Safety.

 Ways to Avoid Being Scammed